djsamuelson/my-first-project/README.md

 # my-first-project
-This is my first project on GitHum
+This is my first project on GitHub